Contextuality in the Bundle Approach, n-Contextuality, and the Role of Holonomy: Topology of measure bundles

 \subsection{Necessary condition to contextual behavior}

-A result discovered before the notion of contextuality being defined, due to Voroby'ev \cite{Vorobyev_1962}, is the characterization of a necessary but not sufficient condition in the measurement scenario to be part of a contextual empirical model.
-The theorem is linked with the notion of cyclicity, in the sense of Graham's decomposition.
+A result discovered before the notion of contextuality being defined \cite{Vorobyev_1962}, known as Vorob'ev's theorem, is the characterization of a necessary but not sufficient condition in the scenario to be part of a contextual empirical model.
+It is linked with the notion of cyclicity, in the sense of Graham’s decomposition.

-\begin{definition} A hypergraph $\left(X,\mathcal{C}\right)$ is said acyclic if it can be reduced to the empty set through the Graham's decomposition, algorithm given by the repeated application of the following operations: \begin{itemize} \item if $m\in X$ such that it belongs to a single hyperedge, then delete $m$ from this hyperedge; \item if $V \subsetneq U$, with $V,U \in \mathcal{C}$, then delete $V$ from $\mathcal{C}$. \end{itemize} \end{definition}
+\begin{definition} A hypergraph $\left(X,\mathcal{C}\right)$ is acyclic if it can be reduced to the empty set through the Graham’s decomposition, the algorithm given by the repeated application of the following operations: \begin{itemize} \item if $m\in X$ such that it belongs to a single hyperedge, then delete $m$ from this hyperedge; \item if $V \subsetneq U$, with $V,U \in \mathcal{C}$, then delete $V$ from $\mathcal{C}$. \end{itemize} \end{definition}

-The interpretation of Graham's decomposition algorithm is to "forget" contexts that can be described by others, as a coarse-graining of contexts.
+The Graham’s decomposition algorithm can be interpreted as a coarse-graining of contexts, “forgetting” contexts that can be described by marginalization.
 Contextuality depends on maximal contexts and their intersections, as one can see by the contextual fraction algorithm.
-Graham's decomposition deletes minimal measurements that aren't intersections, and contexts that aren't maximal or minimal.
-In this sense, acyclic scenarios allow themselves to be simplified arbitrarily, while cyclic scenarios do not, requiring a more detailed analysis of this "defect" that we call contextuality.
-For this reason, Graham's decomposition does not preserve the simple complex structure of the measurement scenario.
-As obtained in Ref. \cite{Karvonen_2019}, being acyclic induces morphisms - there linked with simplification of the object - from the terminal object of the category of empirical models.
+Graham’s decomposition deletes measurements that are not intersections and contexts that are not maximal, with the detail of also erasing the minimal context of each measurement from the hypergraph.
+In this sense, acyclic scenarios allow themselves to be simplified arbitrarily, while cyclic scenarios do not.
+An important fact is that Graham’s decomposition does not preserve the simplicial complex structure of the scenario as showed in Ref. \cite{barbosa2015contextuality}.
+The property of being cyclic, although it appears to be a topological property in the sense of capturing “holes” in the hypergraph, is not a topological invariant, as one can see in the next example.

+\begin{example} The first triangle of the Graham process in Fig. \ref{Vorobev1.png} is simply connected when equipped with the topology of its geometrical representation and therefore collapsible, as well as being acyclic when thought of as an hypergraph as shown.